mmazzarolo/tangerine-monorepo/README.md

 ### Why are you using Yarn Classic instead of Yarn 2+?

 Mainly because every time I use Yarn 2+ I encounter tiny issues requiring additional fixes or setup (e.g., [Editor SDKs](https://yarnpkg.com/getting-started/editor-sdks)).
-If you prefer Yarn 2+, switching to it is as easy as running `yarn set version berry` 👍 (at that point you can even stop using ultra-runner and use `yarn workspaces foreach` instead).
+If you prefer Yarn 2+, switching to it is as easy as running `yarn set version berry` 👍.

 ### Why esbuild?
 Why not [swc](https://github.com/swc-project/swc)?